 At about the same time, the Office of Housing adopted a new regulatory framework, which required housing co-operatives and other community housing providers to become Registered Housing Providers (RHPs).
 This was a significant change and required the development of a professional management structure.

-This brought some major changes in the RHCs model which has evolved over time and like many aspects of our lives have been moulded by changing Government legislation such as the Equal Opportunity Act, Privacy Act, Anti-Discrimination Act, as well a whole range of compliance and regulatory requirements.
+church22This brought some major changes in the RHCs model which has evolved over time and like many aspects of our lives have been moulded by changing Government legislation such as the Equal Opportunity Act, Privacy Act, Anti-Discrimination Act, as well a whole range of compliance and regulatory requirements.
 As a result of these many changes, RHCs have maintained some level of member control but under much stricter controls imposed by the State Government.
 The membership must now elect a Board of Directors who assume responsibility for governance on behalf of the members to ensure all governance and operational matters are carried out according to Government legislation.

 Once again members of the Co-operative rose to this new challenge and worked very hard with the Manager to develop a whole new organisational structure, including a raft of new policies and procedures to meet accreditation requirements.

-In April 2010, after becoming a fully operational Registered Housing Provider, the members voted to become United Housing Co-operative Ltd., a move designed to reflect the merger of the Footscray and Essendon co-operatives, and to set a symbolic new direction for the Co-operative.
+In April 2010, after becoming a fully operational Registered Housing Provider, the members voted to become United Housing Co-operative Ltd., a move designed to reflect the merger of the former Footscray and Essendon co-operatives, and to set a symbolic new direction for the Co-operative.
 The Co-operative formally changed its name to the United Housing Co-operative Ltd. (UHC) in July 2010.

 In late 2010 and 2011, a further 9 properties were acquired, some through re-development of existing properties under the Housing Provider Framework Lease with DHHS, and 4 new houses acquired through the Nation Building Program.
 These 4 properties are wholly owned by UHC, however the DHHS interest is registered on the title.
 The acquisition of these new properties set the path for the future of UHC.